Zach Randolph Arrested For Felony Possesion Of Marijuana With ‘Intent To Sell’

 — SportsCenter (@SportsCenter) August 10, 2017

-In the midst of the Randolph arrest Thursday morning, it was also reported that 6 cop cars were vandalized and police had to go in riot defense mode.
-If convicted of the charge, it is unclear at the time what his new team will decide to do about disciplining the two-time All-Star.
+In the midst of the Randolph arrest Thursday morning, it was also reported that six police cars were vandalized, and police had to go into riot defense mode.
+If convicted of the charge, it is unclear what his new team will decide to do about disciplining the two-time All-Star.

 However, it looks like he will have to use some of his new contract money to pay some legal fees if he wants to win this case.
 In the meantime, he can get back to his life and continue focusing on the game he’s spent most of his life playing.